 The important part of interior real estate photography is being able to capture the whole room in one photo and present it in a realistic and appealing way.
 Here are a few things you need to do to get the best internal photos of a property.

 - Align two corners of the room.
 Stand in one corner of a room, so you can capture the other three will enable you to get the widest perspective.
 If you’re having trouble doing this, try and align the cover of a door or window frame.

 - Use different heights depending on the room.
 It is best to choose the height on which to shoot a room based on its contents.
-Kitchens are best to shoot from chest height due to the number of cupboards and benches.
+Kitchens are best to shoot at chest height due to the number of cupboards and benches.
 99% of shows should be shot at eye level, this is how buyers will walk through the property and the photos will match their sight in real life.
-Ideally you want to create an image which shows everything in the room, in the most appealing way.
+Ideally, you want to create an image which shows everything in the room, in the most appealing way.

 - Show off nice fixtures.
 If a bathroom or kitchen has great fittings make sure these are captured in your image.

 - Open all doors.
 Always open doors in a home to create a larger feel and display the flow of the property.
 Opening doors that open onto an outside living area will give the feeling of space.
-Opening doors creates depth in shots.
+Opening doors

 The main goal is to keep images neat, clear and capturing the feel of a property, and there are a variety of ways to do this.
 Here are some additional on-site real estate photography hacks that you can use.

 Taking exterior photos of a house tends to be a bit more complicated, this is because there are so many different elements to consider.
 If you plan it right and have an idea of what photos you want, you can easily achieve the shots you need.
 Here are some factors to consider when taking external photos of a property.

 - Avoid the middle of the day.
 This is the time when shadows are the darkest and overhead.
 With external photos, you want to avoid having too much shadow.
 If you can’t avoid the midday sun, here are a few tips for getting the best photos.